tomkooij/e07-900m10s-esp32s3/README.md

 This repo contains the KiCad 8 files as well as the gerbers to produce the PCB.
 I used JLPCB for my board.
 Just upload the zip-file in the gerber folder to JLPCB.

+Known issues (improvements)
+ - Messed up the ESP32C3 supermini pinout.
+ESP32S3 supermini unknown.
+ - Mounting holes not 100% square
+ - Mounting hole H1 is in ESP32S3 Antenna keep out zone
+ - Pin markings on back of PCB (for soldering) would be nice